danieltar18/linear-algebra/README.md

 - SymPy: For symbolic mathematics
 - JAX: For high-performance machine learning research
 - Matplotlib: For creating static, animated, and interactive visualizations
-- Pytorch: For tensor operations and deep learning
+- Pytorch: For tensor operations
-- Tensorflow: For tensor operations and deep learning
+- Tensorflow: For tensor operations

 ## Getting Started